-A submission fee is free.
-Printing fees will be charged at the following rate; \$7,500 for each page (a 70% discount will be given by the Society up to the extent to word limits) and actual expenses for illustrations at the time of publication.
+Submission is free.
+Printing fees will be charged at the following rate: \$7,500 for each page (a 70% discount will be given by the society up to the extent of word limits) and actual expenses for illustrations at the time of publication.